 We would like thinking to be at the heart of our curriculum.

 I have a strong belief that a school is responsible not only for providing a good education but also for developing the 'whole child'.
 It is key that children are keen learners and critical thinkers who have the confidence and skills to ask questions and find answers independently.
 It is imperative that children are provided with rich opportunities through an engaging curriculum and have opprtunities to work cooperatively.
 The introduction of Thinking Schools has allowed children at Edgware to love learning and enjoy challenge- they are 'learning to learn'.
 Through high expectations, a consistent approach, active learning and a focus on meeting individual needs, children have been able to make consistently good or better progress and attainment is rising year on year.
-After four years of embedding thinking skills across the school, staff and pupils now have solid strategies and tools which develop a higher level of thinking and encourage higher levels of engagement, and challenge in every class.
+After many years of embedding thinking skills across the school, staff and pupils now have solid strategies and tools which develop a higher level of thinking and encourage higher levels of engagement, and challenge in every class.

 Cognitive Education Coordinator's Statement

 “An educational community in which all members share a common commitment to giving regular careful thought to everything that takes place.
 This involves both students and staff learning how to think reflectively, critically and creatively, and employing these skills and techniques in the co-construction of a meaningful curriculum and associated activities.
 Successful outcomes are reflected in students across a wide range of abilities, demonstrating independent and co-operative learning skills, high levels of achievement and both enjoyment and satisfaction in learning.
 Benefits will be shown in ways in which all members of the community interact with and show consideration for each other and in the positive psychological well-being of both students and staff”